 The firm’s founding partner Bruce A. Hake has more than 20 years of experience in private immigration law practice, primarily focusing on J-1 exceptional hardship waiver cases.
 He handles all J-1 waiver matters, except for three-year waiver job cases.
 He also handles other immigration law matters, especially O-1 and EB-1 extraordinary ability petitions, family immigration petitions, and naturalization applications.
 He has been qualified in court several times as an expert witness on legal ethics and other areas of U.S. immigration law.

-Partner Brian C. Schmitt is a Captain in the U.S. Army JAG Reserves.
+Partner Brian C. Schmitt is a Major in the U.S. Army JAG Reserves.
 He has become a leading scholar on J-1 waivers, especially in the difficult area of program, policy, and foreign relations issues in J-1 waiver cases involving U.S. Government funding, such as Fulbright cases.

 Please note that you don’t need to travel to our office in Maryland, although we’d be happy if you did.
 We represent clients from around the world, communicating mainly by telephone and email.